Rigged Configurations and Kashiwara Operators: Rigged conf igurations and the main bijection

 \subsection{Convexity relations of the vacancy numbers and their applications}

-In this subsection, we introduce a fundamental property of the vacancy numbers called the convexity relation.
-As an application, we provide a direct proof of the fact that the crystal structure on the set of the rigged configurations indeed satisfies the axiom of the $U_q(\mathfrak{g}_0)$-crystals.
-Finally, we prepare refined estimates for the vacancy numbers which are necessary in the later arguments.
+In this subsection, we introduce a~fundamental property of the vacancy numbers called the convexity relation.
+As an application, we provide a~direct proof of the fact that the crystal structure on the set of the rigged conf\/igurations indeed satisf\/ies the axiom of the $U_q(\mathfrak{g}_0)$-crystals.
+Finally, we prepare ref\/ined estimates for the vacancy numbers which are necessary in the later arguments.

 One of the basic properties of the vacancy number is the following convexity relation.